deaktator/deaktator.github.io/_posts/2022-02-26-classification-metrics-for-score-histograms.md

 ---

-In a previous post, [Metrics for Calibrated Classifiers]({% post_url 2019-05-20-metrics-for-calibrated-classifiers %}), a method was provided to compute confusion matrix statistics and derived metrics.
+In a previous post, [Metrics for Calibrated Classifiers]({% post_url 2019-05-20-metrics-for-calibrated-classifiers %}), a method was provided to compute confusion matrix statistics and derived metrics, based on only a distribution of scores produced by a well calibrated classifier.
 It was noted that:

 > since the confusion matrix estimates can be determined at any threshold,
 > curves like precision-recall curves and ROC curves can be determined